transloadit/uppy/.github/CONTRIBUTING.md

 npm run test:endtoend:local -- -b chrome -b firefox
 ```

 When trying to get a specific integration test to pass, it’s not that helpful to continuously run _all_ tests.
 You can use the `--suite` flag to run tests from a single `./test/endtoend` folder.
 For example, `--suite thumbnails` will only run the tests from `./test/endtoend/thumbnails`.
-It can also be joint with one or more `-b` flags.
+It can also be used in conjunction with one or more `-b` flags.

 ```bash
 npm run test:endtoend:local -- -b chrome --suite thumbnails